 As a process matures, it creates bureaucracy, which is a layer of work that slows the system from change.

 Real change comes from consistent “emotional labor” over time.

 Love = action.

 Ideas, wishes, and dreams impact no one except the inert dreamer.

 Rules are our servants, not the other way around.

 If a rule is not useful or if it creates more work; disobey it and accept the consequences gladly.

-I believe you never have to wait for permission to make something useful.
+You never have to wait for permission to help someone.

 The more we create a culture of rule- and authority-fearing, the more we paralyze our future change-makers.

 Information should be free.

 When we’re doing hard work, days will always feel longer than years.

 All good work begins as science and end as art.